rancher/rancher/docs/concepts/index.md

 ### Rancher Compose

-Rancher implements a command-line tool called rancher-compose that is modeled after docker-compose.
-It takes in the same docker-compose.yml templates and deploys the application on Rancher.
-The rancher-compose tool additionally takes in a rancher-compose.yml file which extends and overwrites the docker-compose.yml file.
-The rancher-compose.yml file specifies attributes not present in standard docker-compose.yml files, such as the number of containers desired in a service, load balancing rules, and health check policies.
+Rancher implements and ships a command-line tool called rancher-compose that is modeled after docker-compose.
+It takes in the same docker-compose.yml templates and deploys the projects onto Rancher.
+The rancher-compose tool additionally takes in a rancher-compose.yml file which extends docker-compose.yml to allow specifications of attributes such as scale, load balancing rules, health check policies, and external links not yet currently supported by docker-compose.

 ### Projects
 Rancher project defines a scope of service discovery.
 It can be specified as an argument when running rancher-compose.
 For example: